Linux - Persistence

 rm /tmp/$TMPNAME2

-or add the following line inside its .bashrc file.
+Add the following line inside the user's .bashrc

 script.